Peiper/peiper-api/README.md

 api for peiper.se

 # To publish
-dotnet publish -r linux-arm -o d:\git\peiper-api\publish
+dotnet publish -r linux-arm -o d:\git\peiper-api-publish\

 # To run
 Pull to server